Zembik92/Zembik92/README.md

 - 👋 Hi, I’m @Zembik92
 - 👀 I’m interested in AI with a focus in computer vision and NLP
 - 🌱 I’m currently learning industry grade data science tools with AiCore
-- 💞️ I’m looking to collaborate on machine learning projects using python
+- 💞️ I’m looking to collaborate on machine learning, computer vision and NLP projects using python
 - 📫 How to reach me kambouazembi@gmail.com

 <!---